Chapter 4: Stealing to Survive

 "Oh" Uncomfortable with the knowledge that the food was stolen, Kira didn't know what to say.
 Not knowing when she'd be able to enjoy something as delicious as an apple again, Kira didn't' bother eating around the core.
 Instead she did her best to eat the whole thing, leaving only the stem and the very center of the core behind once she was done.
 After the two finished eating, Kira muttered a thanks.

 Gina munched on her apple and studied the younger girl.
-"This is all still really new to you ain't it?"
+"This is all still really new to you, ain't it?"
 Kira nodded.
 "Listen, living on the streets is different than living anywhere else.
 Things that seem wrong just might be the only way to survive out here.
 If you plan to stay out here, you're goin' to have to learn to do what you have to, to stay alive."

 "You mean steal?"

 "To start off with."
 Gina cocked her head as she tried to figure if this kid would be one that had what it took to survive out here on the streets or if she'd run back home to mommy or daddy after she got tired of trying to stay out on her own.
-In her years on her own, she'd seen a lot of kids that had gotten mad at their parents and thought that running way would teach them a lesson.
+In her years on her own, she'd seen a lot of kids who had gotten mad at their parents and thought that running away would teach them a lesson.
 Kira didn't seem to fit into that category.
 Gina had seen Kira panic the last time that a patrol car had driven by.
 She didn't plan to go back to wherever she'd come from which meant that she would need to know how to survive on her own.
 "The rest, you can learn as you go.
 Speaking of which, if you want, you can come with me tomorrow when I head out.
 I'll show you how to get some breakfast before the dumpsters start to get cleaned out."

 Kira looked down at what was left of her apple and wished that she had another one.
 The other kids had been nice enough to let her stay with them but Gina had been the first to share any food with her in the weeks since she'd first begun to sleep under the bridge.
 Now, not only had Gina shared her fruit, but now she was willing to take Kira under her wing and show her the ins and outs of living on the streets.